Student Life & Activities

 Fax: 706-507-8758 Schuster Student Success Center - Room 102

-CAA‘s Riverpark (at the corner of Broadway and 10th St) by appointments only.
-Please call 706-507-8755 or email email@example.com to make an appointment to meet at the RiverPark Campus.
+CAA‘s Riverpark Office (adjacent to Broadway Crossing in the CSU Advise suite) is staffed on Wednesdays from 8:00am - 5:00pm or by appointment.
+Please call 706-507-8755 or email firstname.lastname@example.org to make an appointment to meet at the RiverPark Campus.
 For more information, go to https://caa.columbusstate.edu/

 Cougar Kickoff is a week full of events that occur during the first week of each semester.
-Students can enjoy fun-filled activities and learn how to get involved with campus events. students.columbusstate.edu/cougarkickoff
+Students can enjoy fun-filled activities and learn how to get involved with campus events. https://www.columbusstate.edu/student-life/cougar-kickoff/

 Office of the Dean of Students

 The Office of the Dean of Students is dedicated to providing assistance, as needed and necessary, in an effort to foster a safe, enjoyable, and successful college experience for each student.
 The authority to act on alleged non-academic judicial affairs or infringements of student rights is vested with the Office of the Dean of Students.
 The Office of the Dean of Students provides a variety of educational programming, such as: Alcohol and Drug Education, Health and Safety, and Sexual Harassment and Assault Awareness.
-Many of these are presented in cooperation with Residence Life, Student Life, University Police, and the Counseling Center.
+Many of these are presented in cooperation with the Sexual Assault and Violence Education (S.A.V.E) Task Force, the Alcohol and Drug Education Task Force, Residence Life, Student Life, University Police, and the Counseling Center.
 The Office of the Dean of Students serves as the student body’s ombudsman; directing students to print, on-line and personnel resources; assisting students with writing and presenting grievances and appeals; meeting with individual students and groups, and serves at the pleasure of the Academic Standards Committee in receiving and processing medical withdrawals for students. http://sa.columbusstate.edu/forms.php

 Diversity Programs & Initiatives